shtirlic/picocalc_x86/README.md

 mount c hd.img -t hdd -fs none -size 512,63,8,1024
 ```

-* Use `fdisk` to create partion table and make it bootable.
+* Use `fdisk` to create partition table and make it bootable.
 * Install the operating system.

 Then you can mount your `hd.img` and transfer files in `dosbox` via: